What Are Nurture Campaigns?

 The Nurture Process

-When it comes to nurture campaigns, personalization is a key aspect.
+When it comes to nurturing campaigns, personalization is a key aspect.
 Hence, you cannot take a one-size-fits-all approach.
 So how do you make your campaign more personal and appealing for the recipients?
 This is where we turn to customer/prospect segmentation.

 Nurture campaigns can have a wide range of target audience, depending on the type of campaign and the end goal.
 When this is the case, segmenting your audience can help you refine the content and tone of your message accordingly.